Green energy costs impact fuel poverty households

 What do the environmental and social obligation costs pay for?

 Some of these fuel poverty mitigation programs funded by the environmental and social obligation payments are available through all suppliers, but others only apply to firms over a certain size.

 The Energy Company Obligation (ECO) is one such scheme.

-It means suppliers which have 250,000 or more domestic customers and provide more than 400 gigawatt hours (GWh) of electricity or more than 2,000 GWh of gas annually must supply households with energy saving services, for example by installing insulation in the walls and lofts of homes.
+It means suppliers which have 250,000 or more domestic customers and provide more than 400 gigawatt hours (GWh) of electricity or more than 2,000 GWh of gas annually must supply households with energy saving measures, for example by installing insulation in the walls and lofts of homes.

 As of October 2019, the ECO had allowed 2,620,329 energy efficiency measures to be installed in over 2m households.
-Click here for Selctra’s guide to applying for an ECO award.

 Another measure funded by the payments is the Warm Home Discount scheme.

 This requires larger energy suppliers with 250,000 or more domestic customers to support vulnerable households at risk of fuel poverty over winter.
 Some smaller suppliers which do not meet the requirements also offer this assistance.